chamilo/chamilo-lms/public/libs/pwstrength-bootstrap/OPTIONS.md

   The value used to modify the final score, based on the password length, allows you to tailor your results.

+* __commonPasswords__:

+  Default: `['123456', 'password', ...]` (Array of Strings)

+  A list of the most common passwords.
+If the user inputs a password present in the list, then it gets heavily penalized.

 ## User Interface